emahuni/em-async-events/README.md

   this.$onEvent('some-event', this.eventCallback3, { stop: true });
   // automatically stop listening after 5000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 5000 });
-  // multiple events being listen to by one callback this.$onEvent(['second-event', 'third-event'], this.commonCallback);
+  // multiple events being listened to by one callback this.$onEvent(['second-event', 'third-event'], this.commonCallback);
   // fire multiple callbacks (even for multiple events) this.$onEvent('some-event', [this.eventCallback1, this.eventCallback2]);